hamdidemir/databaseApp/README.md

 # DatabaseApp

 **Description:** This is a database application that aims to mimic the functionality of a real database application.
+It can take data from user with insert querie or from a csv file in large portions assuming the csv file well formatted and a correspoding table is used in the database.
+The data is stored in the files as JSON and a third party library(cJSON) is used for handling JSON.
+The functionality of the application is quite limited right now.
+You can create/delete/connect/disconnet to a database.
+You can create tables and insert data to thoso tables.
+You can select using "where" clause and aggreate functions.

 ## Project Structure